qkzk/fm/development.md

   - [x] pkexec works already
   - [ ] or with an app ???
   - [ ] alternative to sudo ? sudo-rs doas
-- [ ] IMP: display.
+- [x] IMP: display.
 Reduce the number of call to MENU_STYLE.get() by getting it once and passing a reference
-  - [ ] 25 calls to MENU_STYLE.get in display

 ## TODO